 Although I’m an organized person with a penchant for planning, I don’t get too excited at the prospect of making my annual budget.
 But I know I must.
 After all, “If you fail to plan, you are planning to fail.”
 (Goodreads attributes this to Benjamin Franklin.)
-Invest some time in December to gather needed information to make a budget for the coming year.
+Having a budget is just the first step.
+The key to success is to follow it.
 Click To Tweet

 I keep good records of my spending throughout the year, so developing next year’s budget only takes me about thirty minutes.
 For people without a good understanding of where they spent their money, planning for next year will take a bit more work.
 So invest some time in December to gather needed information to make a budget for the coming year.
 You’ll need most of this for your taxes anyway, so you need to do it at some point.